Updated On : April 3, 2023

 Acceptance | Acceptance required by the debtor | Being drawn by promissory, it requires no acceptance |

-Solving previous year's Class 11 Accountancy Sample Papers will help you know the difficulty level and the type of questions that were asked in the exam.
-The following are some of the questions for the Bills of Exchange of class 11 accountancy.
+Solving the previous year's Class 11 Accountancy Sample Papers will help you understand the difficulty level and the type of questions asked in the exam.
+The following are some questions for the Bills of Exchange of class 11 accountancy.

 Q1.
-On Jan 01, 2016, Rao sold goods ₹ 10,000 to Reddy.
-Half of the payment was made immediately and for the remaining half Rao drew a bill of exchange upon Reddy payable after 30 days.
+On Jan 01, 2016, Rao sold goods ₹10,000 to Reddy.
+Half of the payment was made immediately, and for the remaining half, Rao drew a bill of exchange upon Reddy, payable after 30 days.
 Reddy accepted the bill and returned it to Rao.
 On the due date, Rao presented the bill to Reddy and received the payment.
-Journalize the above transactions in the books Rao and prepare Rao’s account in the books of Reddy.
+Journalize the above transactions in Rao's books and prepare Rao’s account in Reddy's books.

 The transactions are journalized below: